danog/PHPStruct/README.md

 * The q and Q formats can be used even on 32 bit systems.

-For now custom byte size may not work properly on certain machines for the i, I, f and d formats.
+For now custom byte size may not work properly on certain machines for the f and d formats.

 ## Installation